 - Dub Name Change: "Ryuu" in the Korean dub.

-- Evil Knockoff: In Episode 8, a living Precious transforms takes his form and attacks the Boukengers.
+- Evil Knockoff: In Task 8, a living Precious transforms takes his form and attacks the Boukengers.

 - Sensitive Guy and Manly Man: Sensitive Guy to Masumi's Manly Man.